 About usBack to top

 The EMB is directed by tenants and residents from the Hartsbourne estate who delegate duties to staff to carry out housing management duties.
 Tenants voted the EMB back in to manage their estate in November 2011.
-The board and staff are working hard to ensure high standards are achieved and Childwall Valley continues to be a good, positive place to live.
-With 588 properties, a close working relationship between tenants and their landlord Riverside is a must.
+The board and staff are working hard to ensure high standards are maintained and Childwall Valley continues to be a good, positive place to live.
+With 570 properties, a close working relationship between tenants and their landlord Riverside is a must.
 The EMB receive allowances to manage and deliver the following services:

 - Voids and lettings

 An office on the estate opens Monday to Friday 11am to 2pm for tenants to access these and other services.
 The EMBs in-house repairs team, deliver a fast efficient an reliable repairs service.

 The EMB and Riverside work together on issues that could affect tenants such as welfare reform, money matters, training and employment support.

 The Riverside Housing Officer discusses the importance of the tenancy agreement during sign up when tenants receive the keys to their new home.
 Home visits are also arranged to ensure tenancies are running smoothly and the tenant has settled in well.
 Staff are available to discuss any tenancy issues, such as adding on new household members or name changes if an occupant has left, married or passed away; or if you are having neighbour problems, or suffering harassment or domestic violence, as well as any problems with rent.

 The EMB’s Community Officer will visit to explain what the benefits of being a member of the EMB are including facilities such as community walled garden, day trips for tenants and their children, as well as events and fun days.